 After that, they will begin the process of searching for a car based on the things you have mentioned that you need.
 If you have offered a good level of detail, then the chances of them coming back with options that you will like is greater.
-If you are too vague — just get me a blue car, for example — then the process just becomes more drawn out and frustrating.
+If you are too vague – saying “just get me a blue car,” for example – then the process just becomes more drawn out and frustrating.

-Once you have the car you want, we then get to the issue of payment.
-Some brokers take a flat fee, others might charge a percentage based on purchase price vs. value.
-The rule of thumb tends to be that fees on used cars are higher than those on new ones because finding specific used cars invariably means more work for them.
+Once you have the car you want, you then get to the issue of payment.
+Some brokers take a flat fee, while others might charge a percentage based on purchase price vs. value.
+The rule of thumb tends to be that fees on used cars are higher than those on new ones, because finding specific used cars invariably means more work for them.

 If they take a percentage, then it’s typically calculated according to the amount you pay vs. the Kelley Blue Book (KBB) value.
 If they’ve saved you $5,000 on the KBB value, then your payment to them is a percentage of that $5,000.
 This incentivizes the broker to work harder to bring prices down.

 As I mentioned in the introduction, it feels counterintuitive to involve a middleman in a car-buying process.
 The gut feeling is that doing so may make things a little easier, but would end up costing a lot more money.
 In this section, I’ll be looking at the many real benefits of working with car brokers.